AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 ![Step3b Validate](img/step3b_validate.png)

-Then at the bottom of this interface is possible to pack each generate regisin a zip file or create a TOC of them.
+Then at the bottom of this interface is possible to pack each generated registry in a zip file or create a TOC of them.

 ![Step3b Zip](img/step3b_zip.png)